-The total amount receivable for the three month period 1 March to 31 May 2020 will be 80% of the relevant figure of “trading profit”, provided that the 80% figure does not exceed £7,500.
-The total amount receivable for the second three month period 1 June to 31 August 2020 will be 70% of the relevant figure of “trading profit”, provided that the 70% figure does not exceed £6,570.
+The total amount receivable for the first three month period (1 March to 31 May 2020, the 1st grant payment) was 80% of the relevant figure of “trading profit”, provided that the 80% figure did not exceed £7,500.
+The total amount receivable for the second three month period (1 June to 31 August 2020, the 2nd grant payment) was 70% of the relevant figure of “trading profit”, provided that the 70% figure did not exceed £6,570.

-You should seek advice/clarification from HMRC and/or a professional adviser in all cases to work out whether you are eligible and what, if any, entitlement you have under SEISS.
+You should seek advice/clarification from HMRC and/or a professional adviser in all cases to work out your eligibility for SEISS for any of the 1st to 5th grant payments and what your entitlement under SEISS was or will be, if any.

 Example A – Full claim